 Although women over 70 are not routinely invited for breast screening, you are encouraged to call the local unit to request breast screening every three years.
 We produce cards to help women over 70 remember to do this.
 These are handed out at their last routine breast screening appointment.
 Please see Over 70?
 What now for further information.Back to top

 I'm in the process of changing from male to female and I'm over 50.
 Am I entitled to breast screening?

-Individuals who are undergoing male to female gender reassignment may be screened as a self referral at the request of their GP.
+Individuals who are undergoing male to female gender reassignment may be screened as a self-referral at the request of their GP.
 If you have a symptom, you should see your GP in the usual way.Back to top

 I am changing from female to male.
 Will I still be offered breast screening?

-If you are undergoing female to male gender reassignment you will continue to be invited for breast screening as long as you are registered as a woman, unless you ask to be ceased from the programme or have informed your local breast screening centre that you have had a bilateral mastectomy.Back to top
+If you are undergoing female to male gender reassignment you will continue to be invited for breast screening as long as you are registered as a female, unless you ask to be ceased from the programme or have informed your local breast screening centre that you have had a bilateral mastectomy.Back to top

 I have just moved into the area and don't want to miss screening what should I do?